MXL V67GS. Not to be confused with MXL V67G. I repeat. Not to be confused with MXL V67G.

 The Final Verdict

 All things considered, MXL VG7GS is a purchase you won’t regret.
 It brilliantly outshines other mics in the same price range.
 People may have mixed views about its appearance, but it offers little to complain about in terms of performance.
 It answers a number of issues users pointed out in VG7G and that puts MXL in my good books.
 I will try and review more of their products in the future.
 Till then, I highly recommend this for novice home studio fellas.
-We also have a whole list of recommendations for the best microphones for singing.
+We also have a whole list of recommendations for the best laptops for music production and best microphones for singing.